Bankruptcy Myths

 You can be denied a discharge for debt that you “run up” right before you bankruptcy case is filed.

-Your Birmingham and Tuscaloosa bankruptcy lawyers can explain all of your options to you.
-You will not be pressured to hire us, or file a bankruptcy case.
-Your Birmingham and Tuscaloosa bankruptcy lawyers will explain your options to you for free.
+I can evaluate your case and will explain all of your options to you.
+You will not be pressured to hire me, or even to file a bankruptcy case.
+You owe it to yourself to get fully informed, and the consultation is always free.

 How to Get Help and Get Out of Debt

 When you are ready to get out from under your crushing debt, give Melinda Dionne a call at 205-349-5911 (Tuscaloosa) or 205-453-1012 (Birmingham) or click here.
-When you call, tell our assistant that you are a website reader and she will set you up with a free, no obligation, consultation to see how Melinda can help you start living again.
+When you call, let me know that you are a website reader and I will set you up with a free, no obligation, consultation to see how I can help you start living again.